-- "Time to Call In One of Us" - Legal Times Article - How one firm named a practicing partner to implement its diversity plan.
+- "Time to Call in One of Us," How one firm named a practicing partner to implement its diversity plan, Legal Times, October 2008

 - Steptoe Names Chamblee First Chief Diversity Partner

 - A victory led by David Bodney and Peter Kozinets of Steptoe's Phoenix office reflects the firm's core values of diversity and inclusion.
 The team persuaded the Arizona Attorney General's Office to issue a Reasonable Cause Determination favored by our clients, two members of the Phoenix Country Club, a century-old fixture in the city's social and business life, that the Club's policy excluding women from the men's grill constitutes unlawful sex discrimination.
 Women at the club are barred from dining in the grill room where business negotiations commonly take place and deals are struck.
 They are instead relegated to a far inferior ladies' grill.
 The women, as well as some men, who criticized the policy were sent harassing e-mails and heckled on the fairway.
 The case was featured in an article that ran in The New York Times on June 28, 2008.